Ajahn Buddhadasa: Religious life

 However, Buddhadasa was skeptical of his fame; when reflecting on the busloads of visitors to Suan Mokkh he would say, "sometimes I think many of these people just stop here because they have to visit the bathroom."

 Teachings and interpretations

-Buddhadasa strove for a simple, pristine practice in attempt to emulate Gautama Buddha's core teaching, "Do good, avoid bad, and purify the mind."
+Buddhadasa strove for a simple, pristine practice in an attempt to emulate Gautama Buddha's core teaching, "Do good, avoid bad, and purify the mind."
 He therefore avoided the customary ritualism and internal politics that dominated Siamese clerical life.
 His ability to explain complex philosophical and religious ideas in his native Southern Thai attracted many people to his wooded retreat.

 His primary teaching mainly focused on the quiet awareness of one's breathing pattern called anapanasati.
 However, his personal practice was very much grounded in advanced research and interpretation of early Pali texts on the one hand and on his radical private experimentation on the other.